-Figure 5.3 - Percentage Distribution of Stormwater Drainage Pit Network by Hierarchy as at 2020.
-Pits by Drainage Hierarchies
+Figure 5.7: Percentage Distribution of Stormwater Drainage Pit Network by Hierarchy as at 2020.

 Material Type

 The majority of council's stormwater drainage pipe system is constructed in concrete.
 This accounts for approximately 97% of the network.
 Other material types are PVC, vitrified clay, stone and brick.